ISUgenomics/bioinformatics-workbook/experimentalDesign/eD_introduction.md

 Bioinformatics and data analysis starts with a good experimental design.
 In this section we will explore the aspects of experimental design that are important to a successful bioinformatic data analysis.

+## Learning Objective
+Upon completion of this section on experimental design students will be able to:

+* assess the assumptions and limitations of the biological domain and the sequencing technology as it relates to a biology question of interest
+* evaluate which sequencing technology will provide the best results for a given project
+* determine the limitations that result from reducing the amount of data collected in order to fit within a given budget.

 ---

 ## What is your biological question?

-First and foremost you should ask yourself what is it that I am trying to answer with high throughput sequencing data.
+First and foremost you should ask yourself what is it that you are trying to answer with high throughput sequencing data.
 A hypothesis driven experiment will always be more insightful and easier to design than an experiment without direction.

 **Fishing Expedition:**  ```
 Common feedback given by grant review panelists that feel a researcher is sequencing samples without a clear direction or hypothesis.```